hbk91/2021StudyNotes/Microsoft_Excel.md

   - Select the data, and then the chart.
 Use recommended charts option (within Insert).
 Then go to All Charts.
 Over there, it is easy to get a preview, and see the list of all possible charts.
   - Create a blank chart of whichever type you wish, and then select the data, separated by commas (Shift+F10 => Select Data).
 This is helpful if you are data is all over the place.
 - **Keeping only certain entries in the Legend:** Click/Select the particular data series legend (yes you can do this! - selecting individual legend items), and then just press delete.
+- **Color a single col different in a column/bar chart:** You can do it the manual way, by selecting that particular col, and changing its fill colour. **OR, more dynamically:** Create a helper column that is `#NA` or col value - if(col value = "Ticker reqd.", col value, NA()).
+Now plot the col and the helper col as a clustered column chart (Alt+N+C1).
+Next select the Helper col in the plotted chart, and change its `Series Overlap` in `Format Pane` (Ctrl+1) to `100%`.
+This will plot the Helper col on top of the original column.
+Make sure to always plot the helper col second, and original col first (original col should be Series 1, and helper Series 2), such that when you change `Series Overlap` to `100%`, the helper col plots on top, and not vice versa.

 ## Combination Charts: